BigDataBiology/SemiBin/README.md

 > bioRxiv 2021.08.16.456517; doi:
 > [https://doi.org/10.1101/2021.08.16.456517](https://doi.org/10.1101/2021.08.16.456517)

 ## Basic usage of SemiBin

-A tutorial of running SemiBin from scrath can be found [SemiBin tutorial] (https://github.com/psj1997/SemiBin_tutorial_from_scratch).
+A tutorial of running SemiBin from scrath can be found [SemiBin tutorial](https://github.com/psj1997/SemiBin_tutorial_from_scratch).

 Install